czhang03/Honor-Thesis/README.md

 All the instruction may not be up to date. if you encounter any difficulty building this document, please create a issue.
-I will try my best to provide a solution to your question.
+I will try my best to provide a answer to your question.

 ## Licenses